sider/sider-docs/docs/getting-started/custom-configuration.md

 # Custom Analysis Configuration

-You don't need to do any special configuration for Sider to start analyzing your code.
-However, Sider also offers advanced settings for special cases via the `sider.yml` file.
+Usually, you don't need to do any special configuration for Sider to start analyzing your code.
+However, Sider also offers advanced settings for special cases via the configuration file named `sider.yml` (learn more about [YAML](https://yaml.org/)).

 > `sideci.yml` is still supported for the backward compatibility, but it will be unsupported in the future.
 Please rename it to `sider.yml` as possible.